-I made my way out to VT 12 and hooked a right onto the quiet paved road, headed for a farm stand about a half mile down.
-I arrived at the old wooden structure, and wandered through the store, gazing at the locally made goodies.
-Selecting my low calorie treats, I paid and went outside to sit on the steps of the store.
-I was actually not very hungry, and sat sipping my orange soda as I peered up into the hills across the road, enjoying the pre-fall shades of orange, yellow and red that blended to form the VT fall canopy I had been excited to experience on this hike.
+I made my way out to VT 12, hooked a right onto the quiet paved road, and headed for a farm stand about a half mile down.
+I arrived at the old wooden structure and wandered through the store, gazing at the locally made goodies.
+Selecting my low-calorie treats, I paid and went outside to sit on the store’s steps.
+I was not very hungry and sat sipping my orange soda as I peered up into the hills across the road, enjoying the pre-fall shades of orange, yellow, and red that blended to form the VT fall canopy I had been excited to experience on this hike.

-As I approached the shelter sign,, I smelled smoke, probably meaning somebody was there.
-I stood and looked down the approach trail, trying to decided if I should head down to the shelter.
-I could not see the shelter, but a few male shouts echoed up the trail.
+As I approached the shelter sign, I smelled smoke, meaning somebody was there.
+I stood and looked down the approach trail, trying to decide if I should head down to the shelter.
+I could not see the shelter, but a few male shouts echoed up the path.
 It seemed a little early for thru-hikers, so I did the math in my head.

-Gun shots + passable woods road + Saturday night + smoke = keep hiking.
+Gunshots + passable woods road + Saturday night + smoke = keep hiking.

 The cabin looked brand new, and it was 5:45, with nobody there but me.
-It had also begun raining, so I decided to go inside and check out the little structure.
+It had also begun raining, so I went inside and checked out the little structure.
 The cabin looked newly renovated, and the owners of “Lookout Farm” had a sign on the door welcoming hikers.
 There was no electricity, but it was dry and clean.
 The owners of the property were undoubtedly generous.

 I picked a floor spot and settled in for the night as the wind and rain began to pound away outside.
 I doubted other people would show up for the night, but I still set up on one side of the cabin in case a group arrived.
 I did not want people setting up around me.